Percentage Calculator

 Common questions

-How do I work out a percentage of a number?
+How do I calculate a percentage of a number?

-How do I find what percent one number is of another?
+How do I find what percentage one number is of another?

-How is percent change calculated?
+How is percent change calculated, and when does direction matter?

-Can this calculator handle negative numbers?
+Can this calculator handle negative numbers and zero?